-Bhojpur district is located on the Gangetic alluvial tract south of the Ganga .The Ganges forms the northern boundary of the district.
-The low-lying rich alluvial plains in the north-eastern and owe their fertility to the river Ganges.
-The rivers Chher and Banas fall into the Ganges .
-The Sone is another important river in the district.
-The Sone enters the state of Bihar at the trijunction of Palamu (Jharkhand), Mirzapur (U.P.) and Rohtas(Bihar).
-It runs along the southern and eastern boundaries of the district of Bhojpur until it merges in the river Ganges near Maner in Patna district..The geology of the district is expressed exclusively as unconsolidated to semiconsolidated sequence of Quaternary sediment uncomfortably overlying the rocks of Pre-Cambrian Vindhyan Supergroup at depth of approximately 100m - 1200m below ground level.
-The outcrops of Vindhyan Super group are nowhere exposed on the surface, but in the southern part of the district, close to the base of Vindhyan Plateau (Kaimur Plateau), the rocks were encountered in borewells at depth of around 150m bg.l.
+Bhojpur district is located on the Gangetic alluvial tract south of the Ganga and west of the Sone River in the western Bihar.
+The geology of the district is expressed exclusively as unconsolidated to semi-consolidated sequence of Quaternary sediment uncomfortably overlying the rocks of Pre-Cambrian Vindhyan Supergroup at depth of approximately 100m - 1200m below ground level.
+The outcrops of Vindhyan Supergroup are nowhere exposed on the surface, but in the southern part of the district, close to the base of Vindhyan Plateau (Kaimur Plateau), the rocks were encountered in borewells at depth of around 150m bg.l.

-AGE FORMATION LITHOLOGY Durgawati Formation Unconsolidated sand and silt constituting the present day floodplain and channel bars of the river Holocene Ramgarh Formation Unconsolidated silt and clay occurring as linear bodies Middle to Upper Pleistocene Mohanpur Formation Semi consolidated, compact clay of the older alluvial plain
+AGE FORMATION LITHOLOGY Holocene Durgawati Formation Unconsolidated sand and silt constituting the present day floodplain and channel bars of the river Ramgarh Formation Unconsolidated silt and clay occurring as linear bodies Middle to Upper Pleistocene Mohanpur Formation Semi consolidated, compact clay of the older alluvial plain